Ops (B): Bodyguard

 Following on from Cockade, Ops (B) was set to drafting the deception plans for Operation Overlord.
 In reality the task fell to the London Controlling Section, on account of lacking resources.
 However, in December 1943 Eisenhower was appointed Supreme Commander and in January 1944 it was decided a new, experienced, head was needed for Ops (B).
 Noel Wild, Clarke's deputy at 'A' Force, was drafted in to replace Jervis-Head (who became Wild's deputy).
 Wild completely re-organised the department, dividing it into two branches: Operations and Intelligence.
 Jervis-Head became head of the Operations division whilst Lieutenant-Colonel Roger Fleetwood-Hesketh took charge of the Intelligence division.
 Lash and Brown left Ops (B) Operations and returned to Ops (A), having only been temporary loan.
 An MI5 liaison, Major Christopher Harmer, joined Hesketh's intelligence section, as did a civilian secretary and Hesketh's brother Cuthbert.

 With these new resources Ops (B) was able to take over local planning for the Overlord deception plan, Operation Bodyguard.
 Wild began laying out strategy for Operation Fortitude, the portion of Bodyguard that would convince the Germans of a threat to both Norway and the Pas de Calais.
 In January 1944, Ops (B) was granted membership of the Twenty Committee, the group that controlled all double agents in Britain and Western Europe.
 From then on, material sent by double agents to their German handlers was created between Ops (B) and the individual agent's handlers.

 On 26 February, General Eisenhower issued the Fortitude Directive, which outlined who would be responsible for implementing the North and South portions of the Fortitude plan.
-GOC Scottish Command was tasked with Fortitude South, whilst the Joint Chiefs and 21st Army Group were given Fortitude South.
+GOC Scottish Command was tasked with Fortitude Notth, whilst the Joint Chiefs and 21st Army Group were given Fortitude South.
 For both plans, the Special Means were to be handled by SHAEF and Ops (B).
 Field Marshal Montgomery, head of 21st Army Group, brought in David Strangeways (another 'A' Force alumni.) to command of R Force.
 He was tasked with implementing the Fortitude deception.
 Strangeways almost immediately objected to Ops (B)'s outline, and in fact rewrote Fortitude South to his liking.
 Ops (B)'s Operations sub-section staff, for this period, were relegated to the role of courier between those groups implementing Fortitude North and South, to ensure the message of both plans were consistent with each other.
 By contrast, the department's Intelligence section were solely responsible for information disseminated via double agents, resulting in a constant stream of communication between SHAEF and R Force (Roger Fleetwood-Hesketh recounts how his brother made almost daily courier trips between London and Portsmouth).

 In May the Operations Section added four new members.
-Three Americans Lieutenant Colonel Frederic W. Barnes and Major Al Moody and Captain John B. Corbett and an Englishman.
+Three Americans, Lieutenant Colonel Frederic W. Barnes and Major Al Moody and Captain John B. Corbett and an Englishman.
 Sam Hood was another 'A' Force alumni who had been working for one of Clarke's tactical deception groups (TAC HQ) in Italy.